 Hikers, get your brogues out !

 Reunion Island offers an exceptional playground for mountain lovers: a mountainous landscape (Piton des Neiges culminates at 3069 m altitude), authentic cirques free from civilization, a spectacular volcano, fascinating primary forests ...
 Everybody will find something to their taste and level: from the half-hour family walks (the famous "sentiers marmailles") to the "Grand Raid" which each year gets a few hundreds of runners rush through the island (8000 m difference in height!), everyone can find their way up!
 The National Forest Office has indeed marked more than 1,000 km of trails, not to mention the two big hiking trails ("GR1 and GR2") that crisscross the mountains of Reunion.
-(Info on the site of la Maison de la Montagne)

-|If you do not want to walk alone on the trails, you can hire a guide trained to help you discover the island in an original non-sporting and cultural way.
+If you do not want to walk alone on the trails, you can hire a guide trained to help you discover the island in an original non-sporting and cultural way.
 A friendly formula for safe hiking and learning a bunch of anecdotes about local Nature and History, and sometimes a way to access not-so-famous places.

 - For beginners